Vernoxvernax/font-ass_tool/README.md

 ## **Font-Ass_Tool**

-#### A simple small utility to mux a subtitle file with it's font dependencies into a matroska container
+#### A simple small utility to mux a subtitle file with its font dependencies into a Matroska-Container

 ___